nextdeveloper-nl/OAuth-Authentication-Service-v1.0/README.md

+# NextDeveloper Authentication Platform

+This authentication platform is an open source version of a Laravel Passport supported OAuth authentication engine.
+This engine is based on the NextDeveloper IAM service and has various different authentication mechanisms.
+Please take a look at IAM module for more information.

 # About NextDeveloper Platform

 Since we do have multiple teams on working multiple modules or projects (lets say), we had to find a way to work